Skip to content

 This summer, The Escape Route Adventure Group’s closure of its Whistler and Squamish stores led to swirling rumours from locals and curiosity from reporters and writers at Pique.

 The question of why the popular retailer shut down was answered thanks to a bankruptcy sale at Maynards Liquidation Group.
 The sale began Oct.
-10 in Vancouver, with an advertised $1 million to $2 million in inventory for sale.
+10 in Vancouver, with an advertised half-a-million dollars in inventory for sale.
 Bankruptcy filings with the Supreme Court of British Columbia in Bankruptcy and Insolvency tell a tale of mounting debt, and inventory assets estimated at $110,000.

 Founded in 1986, the company sold outdoor gear and apparel, from backpacks, hiking and biking gear to tents, skis and snowboards.